 6. Blood thinners such as aspirin, Plavix, or Coumadin should be stopped if possible before surgery.
 Discuss this with your surgeon or surgery coordinator.

 7. Bring all your eye medicines with you to your surgery.

 8. Expect to be at the surgery center for 4 – 5 hours.
 You must have someone take you home after surgery and stay with you overnight.
-If medicine was used to help you relax, you should not make important personal or business decisons until the next day.
 You must have someone bring you to your appointment the next day.

 Caring for Yourself after Surgery

 2. Wear the metal eye shield at night and when napping to protect the eye.
 If you wear glasses, wear them during the day.
 If not, wear the metal shield.
 You need to wear the shield for one week.
 Wearing dark glasses may help the eye feel more comfortable.

 3. Avoid strenuous activity and heavy lifting (over 20 pounds) until cleared by your doctor.
 Exercise (i.e. walking) will not harm the eye if done in moderation.
 Go slowly and do not strain the first week.
 Depth perception is impaired while wearing an eye patch.
 Be careful on stairs.
 Do not drive until cleared by your doctor.
 Sexual activities may be resumed as soon as you are comfortable.

 4. You may have dull pain, aching, or a scratching feeling in your eye.
 You may take acetaminophen (Tylenol®) for relief or have your narcotic prescription filled.
 If your pain is not controlled by these medicines, call your doctor.